Upstairs, Downstairs (1971 TV series): Series Two (set 1908–1910)

-Third series, set in 1912–1914
+Series Three (set 1912–1914)

-Lady Marjorie, her brother, Hugo Talbot-Carey (the Earl of Southwold), and his new wife (widow Marion Worsley) all perish in the RMS Titanic disaster.
+In 1912, Lady Marjorie, her brother, Hugo Talbot-Carey (the Earl of Southwold), and his new wife (widow Marion Worsley) all perish in the RMS Titanic disaster.
 Miss Roberts, Lady Marjorie's maid, survives and returns to Eaton Place, refusing to let anyone touch Marjorie's jewellery box, believing she is keeping it for her.
 Richard's new secretary, Hazel Forrest, gently persuades Miss Roberts to open the box, with her accepting Lady Marjorie is gone; she breaks down into sobs saying she tried to save her.

 Richard had hired Hazel Forrest to type the biography of his father-in-law, the old Earl of Southwold, which he is writing.
 She and James fall in love and eventually marry.
 Hazel, from a respectable middle-class family, becomes mistress of the household.
 She and James are happy for a time but grow apart due to their differing backgrounds.
 Their estrangement is worsened by Hazel's miscarriage in the spring of 1914.

 Georgina Worsley, James's cousin, comes to live with the Bellamys at Christmas 1913, aged 18.
 Georgina is the orphaned stepdaughter of Lady Marjorie's brother Hugo.
 She befriends Daisy, the new parlour maid.
 Georgina decides she and Daisy should take food from the pantry to give to Daisy's struggling family.
 She is shocked to discover that Daisy's family live in miserable, abject poverty.